KrisAff84/Ansible/ansible_commands.md

 ssh-keygen -t <type(rsa_or_ed25519)> -C "comment"

 # To use roles with Ansible you need directory called roles with subdirectory for each role and tasks

-# roles/<role_name>/tasks/
+roles/<role_name>/tasks/

-# Under each task directory create main.yml to place tasks, no need for hosts topdown parameter
+Under each task directory create main.yml to place tasks, no need for hosts topdown parameter

+# Variables are referenced in ansible like so:
+"{{ variable_name }}"

+# REVIEW INFO IN VIDEO NUMBER 15 - host variables and handlers

+# notify - Use notify in play to notify handler; if a change is made then do (whatever is in handler)
+notify: <handler_name>
+# For handler create a directory named handler with main.yml, In that file create play with - name: first